iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 **There are 2 solutions, one of them is blowing up, and the other one is not blowing up.**

 We are going to assert another additional boundary conditions to restrain us to only solutions that are not blowing up.
-We want the solutiosn to be bounded.
+We want the solution to be bounded.

 We want: